HarshShahi/Spring_Interation_Task/README.md

 **Process Flow:**

-On server startup the application get deployed and inbound-channel starts polling for message in from 'C:\SITA_TEST_TASK\IN' directory in interval of 5 secconds then sends to routerChannel.
+On server startup the application get deployed and inbound-channel starts polling for message from 'C:\SITA_TEST_TASK\IN' directory in interval of 5 secconds and sends to routerChannel.

-One Handler is configured at routerChannel which validates and further sends the valid message to processingChannel and invalid message to errorChannel. outbound-channel-adapter at errorChannel is responsible to generate the output in C:\SITA_TEST_TASK\ERROR directory with .ERROR extension. processingChannel has configured recipient-list-router which sends same message to two channels,
+One Handler is configured at routerChannel which validates and further sends the valid message to processingChannel and invalid message to errorChannel.
+The outbound-channel-adapter at errorChannel is responsible to generate the output in C:\SITA_TEST_TASK\ERROR directory with .ERROR extension. processingChannel has configured recipient-list-router which sends same message to two channels,

 1.	outputProcessChannel
 2.	processedChannel

-Service-activator has been configured at outputProcessChannel channel which performs the sum task and sends newly prepared message to outputChannel. outbound-channel-adapter on outputChannel generates with desired extension (.OUTPUT) also result, which is copied at C:\SITA_TEST_TASK\OUT directory.
+Service-activator has been configured at outputProcessChannel channel which performs the sum task and sends newly prepared message to outputChannel.
+The outbound-channel-adapter on outputChannel generates desired extension (.OUTPUT) with result, which is placed at C:\SITA_TEST_TASK\OUT directory.
 On processedChannel we have outbound-channel-adapter which is responsible to generate the output in C:\SITA_TEST_TASK\PROCESSED directory with desired extension (.PROCESSED).